LL.B. Syllabus 2024: Subjects, Semester-wise Syllabus PDF, Top Colleges, Books

 Pragati SinghSenior Executive - Content

-LLB Syllabus: Bachelor of legislative law (LLB) is an undergraduate law degree for the interested students.
+LL.B Syllabus: Bachelor of legislative law (LLB) is an undergraduate law degree for interested Law aspirants.
 Various universities offer LLB in different metropolitan cities of India.
-LLB is the most common three-year law degree course conferred and offered by Indian universities and colleges and is divided into six semesters.
+The most common LLB course duration is the three-year law degree course conferred and offered by Indian universities and colleges and is divided into six semesters.
 After completing the law course, the students can handle the duties of a Legal advisor, Litigation Lawyer, Advocate, Solicitor, Public prosecutor, Legal Journalist/ Writer, Law Teacher/ Lecturer, Judiciary, Government services, and Higher education.
-Generally, the students who have a keen interest in the subjects related to law and those who want to pursue a career in this field take up the LLB course.
+Generally, students who have a keen interest in the subjects related to law and those who want to pursue a career in this field take up the LLB course.

 - LLB Syllabus: Main Subjects